April 30, 2025

 After the American Century

 Trump denies the reality of global warming, and he has become a tool of the oil corporations, amping up CO2 emissions instead of leading the adoption of the wind and solar power, which are cheaper, which create more jobs, and which produce less pollution, than drilling for petroleum.
 Far from creating a golden age, he is hastening a global warming apocalypse.
 It will be measured in forest fires, frequent hurricanes, tornados, and irregular rainfall.
 And to make certain that these disasters cause long-term damage, he is now threatening to get rid of FEMA, the federal agency that deals with disasters.
 He says the problems can be dealt with at the state level.
 This is nonsense, as disasters do not respect borders.
-When the Mississippi rises over its banks, state borders do not halt the flood.
+When the Mississippi rises over its banks, state borders do not halt the flood, and states without FEMA will have to invent ways to coordinate their response to disaster.

-Trump has withdrawn from the World Health Organization, offering the idiotic reason that the US pays too much.
-If that were the problem, then he could negotiate rather that withdraw.
-He also attacked the WHO's handling on the COVID crisis, when it is he, Donald Trump, who is personally responsible for spreading disinformation about the disease, politicizing the response to the crisis, and undercutting the medical profession.
+Trump has withdrawn from the World Health Organization, offering the reason that the US pays too much.
+If that were the problem, then he could negotiate a different payment rather that withdraw.
+He also attacked the WHO's handling on the COVID crisis, when it is he, Donald Trump, who spread disinformation about the disease, politicized the response to the crisis, and undercut the medical profession.
 Any doubts about Trump's stupidity on this issue are laid aside by his appointment of Mr. Kennedy to oversee the nation's health.
 He rejects the very idea of vaccination, including well-tested shots that have saved millions of lives.

-Trump has resurrected the jingoistic language of Manifest Destiny and made factually inaccurate statements to justify his demands that the United States take over the Panama Canal, take control of Greenland, and annex Canada.
+Trump has resurrected the jingoistic language of Manifest Destiny and made factually inaccurate statements to justify his demands that the United States take over the Panama Canal, acquire Greenland, and annex Canada.
 This is naked imperialism and colonialism, and it has nothing to do with national security.
-The United States already has bases in Greenland, for example, which falls under the protection of NATO, since Greenland is part of the Kingdom of Denmark, a NATO member.
-Trump's language and actions have aroused anger in Latin America, Canada, and the Nordic countries and poison relations with the European Union.
+The United States already has bases in Greenland, for example, which means it is under the protection of NATO, since Greenland is part of the Kingdom of Denmark, a NATO member.
+Trump's language and actions have aroused anger in Latin America, Canada, and the Nordic countries and they have poisoned relations with the European Union.
 A nation that attacks its friends on all sides is not entering a golden age.

-And to end a short list of Trump's recklessness and nasty behavior, he has launched an attack on undocumented immigrants to the United States and sent the army to close the Mexican border.
-This macho posturing is popular with his base, but it will not solve the problem, as many illegal immigrants come by plane on student or tourist visas and then remain after their expiration date.
-Moreover, several million "illegals" were brought to the United States as children, and they know no other country, but through no fault of their own are caught in a no-man's land with no citizenship.
-Nor will the economy improve if Trump drives out millions of people, many of them in housing construction and caring professions, such as nursing homes.
+And to end a short list of Trump's malicious behavior, he has launched an attack on undocumented immigrants to the United States and sent the army to close the Mexican border.
+This macho posturing is popular with his base, but it will not solve the problem, as many illegal immigrants come by plane, on student visas, or as tourists.
+Moreover, several million "illegals" were brought to the United States as children, and they know no other country.
+Through no fault of their own they are caught in a no-man's land with no citizenship.
+Nor will the economy improve if Trump drives out millions of people, many of them working in housing construction or caring professions, such as nursing homes.
 The immigration problem is complex, and it will not be solved by sending troops to the border.

 There is nothing noble about Mr. Trump.
-He is a bully, a liar, and a charlatan, and the above is a short list of only his most recent predations.
-If he carries out his full program, the United States will enter not a golden age but a dark tunnel of distrust. division, hatred, and chaos.
+He is a bully, a liar, and a charlatan, and this is a short list of his predations.
+If he remains in power for four years, the United States will enter not a golden age but a dark tunnel of distrust. division, hatred, and chaos.
 The nation has already lost much of the world's respect.
 This is a wannabe emperor, not a president, and the "golden age" he conjures up is an illusion.
 The minister of the gospel and the teacher will long struggle to explain why this vain, corrupt, licentious, litigious, prevaricating felon could ever be elected president.
 He brings shame on the United States.